 - 1 cup warm water temperature should be between 95 and 110 degrees

 - 1 tablespoon honey

-- 2 cups (more as needed) all-purpose gluten free flour we recommend Bob's Red Mill Gluten-Free
+- 2 cups all-purpose gluten-free flour more as needed, we recommend Bob's Red Mill Gluten-Free

 - 1 teaspoon baking powder

 - 1/2 teaspoon baking soda

 - In a large mixing bowl, combine the warm water, honey, and yeast.
 Mix to combine well and dissolve the honey and yeast.
 Let rest for 5 minutes.